gewuek/flower_classification_vai_tf_numpy_array/README.md

 <br />
 2. Compile Environment <br />
 a) If you are using [zcu102_vai_1.2 image](https://www.xilinx.com/bin/public/openDownload?filename=xilinx-zcu102-dpu-v2020.1-v1.2.0.img.gz) the compiling environment is preinstalled at the image.
 So you just need to copy the ```flower_classification_v1/arm/flower_classification``` folder into the ZCU102 board(SD card or DDR) and when the board boot up go to the flower_classification folder and run ***make*** to compile the application. <br /><br />
-b) For custom platform please refer to the configuration from[Vitis AI custom platform creation flow](https://github.com/gewuek/vitis_ai_custom_platform_flow).
+b) For custom platform please refer to the configuration from [Vitis AI custom platform creation flow](https://github.com/gewuek/vitis_ai_custom_platform_flow).
 If it is not up-to-date please try with this [VAI 1.2 tmp rep](https://github.com/gewuek/vitis_ai_custom_platform_v1.2_tmp) to configure the rootfs.
 Both the Vitis AI GUI compilation and on board compilation should work. <br />

 The running result on ZCU102 would like below:
 ![classification_flower.PNG](/pic_for_readme/classification_flower.PNG)